-It's a healthy and easy sweet potato dish that is low on fuss (just throw the ingredients in a mixer, blend, and bake) and high on homey & comforting flavor while keeping the traditional Thanksgiving sweet potato presence alive and well.
+It's a healthy and easy sweet potato dish that is low on fuss (just throw the ingredients in a mixer, blend, and bake) and high on homey & comforting flavor while keeping the traditional Thanksgiving or Holiday dinner sweet potato presence alive and well.

 - Sweet potatoes - we will bake them before adding to the soufflé, caramelizing the flavors

 - Coconut oil

 - Baking powder - makes the dish nice and light and fluffy